GregHilston/toolbox/README.md

 - i3-gaps currently does not have a PPA released for Ubuntu 22.04 Jamming Jelly Fish.
 Once it does, resolve these two issues
     - get i3-gaps to be installed and not just i3-wm. the repository is not working for pop os 22.04
     - Get `dot/i3-gaps/build-i3-config.sh` to be ran, and `/home/ghilston/.i3` directory to be created so we can symlink the build `dot/i3-gaps/config` directory

+## Install Preference

+Since Linux has many different ways to install something (from your package manager, snap, flatpak, brew, compile from source, etc...)
+I've elected to ouse a very specific process.
+I will not be using Snap or Brew on Linux.
+While the former has lack of sandboxing that flatpak has, and the latter can conflict build tools with the base linux install, while this generally doesn't cause a problem on OS X. My preference for installation will be:

+- apt (via default packages or an external PPA)
+- flatpak (via flathub)
+- a raw binary
+- clone and build

+For raw binaries, we'll store them in `~/Apps` and symlink that to `~/bin`.

 ## References